-A friend in rehab fell twice while transferring to the toilet.
-I was in this hospital so I know how toileting is managed in this institution.
-When I told my PT doing squats improved my balance when I pulled my pants up at the toilet she said she was glad PTs do not toilet training.
-OTs evaluate how clients get on and off the toilet, but not how clients handle clothing in the bathroom.
-Aides are the ones who deal with toileting.
-Aides have large caseloads so they get everyone to therapy on time by doing everything for their clients.
-Here is why stroke survivors need training to be safe when toileting.
+When I was in a rehab hospital I learned how toileting training is done.
+OTs evaluate how clients get on and off the toilet, but NOT how clients handle clothing in the bathroom.
+Aides are the ones who deal with dressing and undressing during toileting.
+Unfortunately aides have large caseloads so they get everyone to therapy on time by doing everything for their clients.
+Stroke survivors need training to be safe when toileting.

 PTs walk clients in large unobstructed paths in the gym where clients are required to think only about controlling their body.
 OTs know about divided attention, but they do not evaluate gait or standing balance in the bathroom because ambulation is PT's domain.
 Requiring 24 hour assistance with toileting often leads to a nursing home.
 This is a severe consequence.
 Different disciplines need to stop worrying about stepping on each others toes.
 Therapists need to stop worrying about embarrassing clients by asking them to uncover a private area of the body.